 Stephen Graves, Ph.D. has been called “outrageously outspoken” and “intelligently offensive” by his students and colleagues, neither of which he denies.
 As a political theorist and professor, he focuses on a perception of reality that is sure to leave students and readers uneasy.
 Politically independent, Stephen is consistent in his barbs aimed at both Democrats and Republicans alike.
 Perhaps he is best known for his 95/5 Theory in which he claims that 95 percent of any given population is “ignorant,” while only 5 percent exercise “reason.”

-Today, Dr. Graves serves the University of Missouri in the Departments of Political Science and Black Studies.
+Today, Dr. Graves serves the Department Black Studies.
 He specializes in Political Theory, Black Politics, and American Government and is a leading researcher in Black Political Thought.
 Dr. Graves is the author of A Crisis of Leadership and the Role of Citizens in Black America: Leaders of the News School, a theoretical examination of the concepts of the citizen, citizenship, and leadership.

 In addition to his work as an academic, Stephen has been involved in the community as the founder of Troublesome, a non-profit organization that focuses on community outreach and providing educational and professional services to minorities and underprivileged groups in Portland, Or.
 A long with his commitment to community service, he has been a presence on college campuses inspiring students and serving as the faculty advisor for numerous clubs.
 In 2015 Stephen received the Outstanding Teaching Award for his commitment and service to education and student service.